MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - When you add or change protection settings to a label, the client reapplies the label with these latest protection settings when the document is next saved.
 Similarly, the scanner reapplies the label with these latest protection settings when the document is next scanned in enforce mode.

 - [Support for disconnected computers](clientv2-admin-guide-customizations.md#support-for-disconnected-computers) by exporting files from one client and manually copying them to the disconnected computer.
 Note that this configuration is supported for labeling with File Explorer, PowerShell, and the scanner.
-It is not supported for labeling with Office apps.
+This configuration is not supported for labeling with Office apps.

 - New cmdlet, [Export-AIPLogs](https://docs.microsoft.com/powershell/module/azureinformationprotection/export-aiplogs), to gather all log files from %localappdata%\Microsoft\MSIP\Logs and saves them to a single, compressed file that has a .zip format.
 This file can then be sent to Microsoft Support if you are requested to send log files to help investigate a reported issue.